hasderhi/Code-Editor/readme.md

 # HTML Editor

 This is my HTML, CSS and JavaScript editor written in Python.
-Even though it uses just one external library (Pillow for icons), it has some functions like syntax highlighting for python code, an autosave function and a function to run the code with one click directly in the program.
+Even though it uses just one external library (Pillow for icons), it has some functions like syntax highlighting for HTML, CSS and JavaScript code, an autosave function and a function to run the code with one click directly in the program.

 ## Starting with the program